dmartincc/kattumaram.github.io/index.md

 ⏰ It takes **only 5 minutes**.

-We will recived your dream and carfully analysis it for you.
+We will recieved your dream and carfully analysis it for you.
 Then you will recieved a personalized report about your dream in your inbox.
 It takes us about 24 hours.

 What will you find in your dream report?